davewasthere/davebeer/_posts/2013-07-24-just-a-little-more-detail-would-be-nice.md

 In the end, it took about an hour to sort.
 Installed Ubuntu 13.04 desktop on a USB stick, add a few packages (ruby, rubydev and jekyll) install git, set up a new ssh key and clone my repository, then try and build it with Jekyll.

 Turns out, an old post had an unescaped ampersand character within a a-tag's href field.
 In the past, that's never been an issue.
 But looks like there's been a minor breaking change.
 I modified the offending file and we're back up running again.
 Joy!

+**EDIT - 15 Dec 2016** - It _used_ to be difficult, but it's really pretty trivial now.
+And Windows no longer feels like a 2nd class citizen.

+One of the biggest gotchas I found with Jekyll development (using Visual Studio) was that VS would include BOM at the start of a UTF-8 document by default.
+Unfortunately, either Jekyll, or Github pages doesn't like Byte Order Marks, so you need to configure VS so it does not automagically include BOM when saving... after I figured that out, I've been finding site development with Jekyll on Windows pretty seamless since...
+But I definitely lost a lot of hours until sorting out the issue.